bgolab/JustPicoBasic/README.md

-JustBasic is BASIC interpreter for Raspberry PI PICO RP2040
+JustBasic is a BASIC interpreter for Raspberry PI PICO RP2040